mikeebowen/short-stories/README.md

 ######To Do
 -add karma tests to travis-ci

--add view to show stories by category
+-add auth

+-add input form